 Disclosure of Information

-We may disclose information about you and collected from you as follows:
+We may disclose information about you and collect it from you as follows:

 - To select organizations and companies so that they may use it for their own promotional and marketing purposes.